-Figure 9-1: Corners with and without exact stop.
+Figure 9-1: Shaft with sharp corner

 G10 - Fixture and Tool Offset Setting: It is possible to set fixture and tool offsets in the program.
 This can be very useful for programming multiple fixtures that have known zero points, multi pallet machines, applying automatic compensation of tool wear, and many other situations that require changing offset values.
 G10 is also one of the least understood G codes and is therefore underutilized.
-Changing offset values in a program requires a bit of cautiousness, a mistake can easily result in ruined parts and damaged tools or machines.
+Changing offset values in a program requires a bit of cautiousness, a mistake can easily result in ruined parts and damaged tools.
 When used properly however, G10 can add flexibility and safety to a program and machine, especially with automation and lights out capacity or inexperienced operators.